Sky Ute Casino Resort is proud to be one of the first casinos in the state of Colorado to offer Craps!

 3 and 11 16 for 1

 Must be 21 or older to play Craps.
-No alcoholic beverages on the gaming floor.
 Gratuities are encouraged, never expected or demanded.
 Management and floor supervisors reserve the right to make decisions that are in the best interest of the game.
 Management decisions are final.
-Management reserves the right to alter or cancel rules, policies and promotions at any time.
+Management reserves the right to alter or cancel rules, policies, and promotions at any time.